 If your kitchen is on the small side, you should aim to use lighter colours to make the room feel larger by bringing light into the space.
 The perfect Italian wood is oak, which is a great choice for kitchen surfaces and matches well with most colours.
 If you’re looking for something a little more traditional, you can opt for a painted kitchen, which looks really rustic and is extremely homely.
 Oak often pairs well with subtle tones too, such as light greens or blues – this creates the ultimate rustic feel in the kitchen to transport you to southern Italy.

 If you’re lucky enough to have a larger kitchen space, you can be more generous with the tones you use, and apply darker shades across the space, especially on worktops and floor tiles.
 Rich, dark woods – such as dark oak or timber – work really well in the kitchen, adding depth to the space.
-Darker woods are complemented really well with deeper shades, such as darker browns or reds, like this Cornell kitchen design; offsetting the dark rich wooden floorboards with lighter countertops and cupboards.
+Darker woods are complemented really well with deeper shades, such as darker browns or reds, offsetting the dark rich wooden floorboards with lighter countertops and cupboards.

 2. Choose your kitchen units and worktops